dtzxporter/DTZxPorterLanding/_tools/laura.md

 - 1.00 - Initial Release for Evil Within 1 with support for models and mega textures.
 - 2.20 - Support for Evil Within 2 models and mega textures.
 - 3.00 - Completely rewritten, huge tool improvement.
 Fixes across the board for models, images, support for animations and various other assets.
+- 3.01 - Squashed bugs with animations, 99% are now exportable.
+Support delta keyframes.